 It’s interesting that there are so many perspectives to consider a theory from.
 For instance, I started thinking about intuition (from the Mental Construction point of view).
 Here’s some bullet points reflecting the hops between the various lines of thought.

-- Intuition is the result of pattern matching, that is a partial match, not deduction.
+- Intuition is the result of pattern matching, but it is a partial match, not an exact match, nor is it a deduction.
 We see a pattern that is similar to a pattern we know.
 If the match between the current pattern and the remembered pattern is close enough, then we act as if the remembered pattern is enforced and consequences of the old pattern will follow the current situation.

-- What is close enough?
+- What is a close enough match?
 It depends on the action of your genes on your neural processes, which I call the Almost Gate.

 - We use intuition (or insight or induction or common sense) very often, but intuition is not a logical process.
 It relies on similarities, not consequences.

-- But logic is always taken as the required justification of our actions.
+- But in discussions, logic is nearly always taken as the required justification of our actions.